L.U.C.A.: The Beginning: Synopsis

 Zi O (Kim Rae-won) has a special power and a secret, but he doesn't know who he really is.
-He is chased by mysterious figures, while he tries to find answers to numerous questions that surround him.
+He is chased by mysterious figures while he tries to find answers to numerous questions that surround him.

 Ha Neul-ae-goo-reum (Lee Da-hee) is a detective.
-When she decides on a course of action, she won't change no matter what.
+When she decides on a course of action, she won't change her mind no matter what.
 Her parents disappeared when she was only a young child.
 Goo-reum chases after the truth behind her parents' disappearance.
-She meets Zi O and her life changes.
+She meets Zi O, and her life changes.